 Buyer Home Inspection

 A buyer home inspection, or pre-purchase home inspection can help protect you from surprises, shoddy workmanship, and things the seller just doesn’t know about and did not disclose.
 Purchasing a home is a big investment for most families.
+That is why it’s important to hire a thorough, friendly home inspector.
+One that will go through the house carefully, answer your questions about the house, and address your concerns about the home and inspection.

 Why You Should Hire Me?